bfletcher/remote-usb-target/README.md

 2. start the `usbipd -D` daemon
 3. start the xmlrpc server

-Each time you re-power the OTG port via the xmlrpc call (this is called the ‘pre-power’ command) On the RPi server:
+Each time you re-power the OTG port via the xmlrpc call (this is called the ‘pre-power’ command in LAVA-speak) On the RPi server:
 1. power on the port
 2. Wait for the Hikey to initialise